 - Steroid medicine by mouth or inhaler does not help babies with bronchiolitis.

-- In babies over 12 months of age, it may be hard to tell if the problem is bronchiolitis or asthma – your doctor may try asthma puffers or inhalers.
+- In babies over 12 months of age, it may be hard to tell if the problem is bronchiolitis or viral wheeze – your doctor may try asthma puffers or inhalers.

 Babies with more serious illness may need to go to hospital